Bachkor/Sample/README.md

 # Sample
-This is the sample code
+This is the sample code related to java